cale-inspired/isprtn/content/about.md

 {{< figure src="/img/pages/about.jpg" title=" " alt="" >}}

-There is hardly any question that is so hard to answer than "Who am I?".
-I wonder: In which way would you, who has found his way to my website, want me to introduce myself?
-If you are interested in my person, **the ephemeral form I have taken for this life**, I might want to tell you things like: My name is Cale Alit and I grew up in Germany, started travelling right after school and never stopped doing so, moved into a van three years ago, love the nature, the freedom, playing music and cooking.
+There is barely any question that is so hard to answer as "Who am I?".
+I wonder: How would you, who has found his way to my website, want me to introduce myself?

+### my persona

+As the ephemeral form I have taken for this lifetime I carry the **name Cale Alit**.
+I grew up in a small village in Germany which I left right after school **thriving to explore the world**.
+Realising myself as a child of the earth, I never settled again.
+Instead I changed my backback for a van a few years later and **became a modern nomad**. <br/>The vanlife brought not only freedom and adventure, but also the possibility to spend my time on **my passions**: playing music, practising and teaching yoga, cooking, writing and being in nature.
+Working as a freelance author and lecturer, my **love for languages** is also an essential part of my professional life.
+I speak German, English and Spanish.

 ### If I could.